UltimateByte/vpn-failover-deployer/README.md

 serverip="" # Listening IP local and public failover="" # VPN dedicated IP
 ```
-`vpnname` is just a name to know which VPN this is (you can deploy multiple ones)
+`vpnname` is just a name to know which VPN this is (you can deploy multiple ones)  !!
+No caps, no numbers, it's a service name > "More simple, more better"
 `serverip` is the IP of your VPN server, usually the main IP of your machine
 `failover` is the additional IP you wish to bind your server to